Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning: Related Work

 In \cite{deng2022accelerated}, the authors propose a Nystr\"om approximation of the GGN Hessian approximation of LLA using $M\ll N$ points chosen at random from the training set.
 The method, called ELLA, has cost $\mathcal{O}(NM^3)$.
 ELLA also requires computing the costly Jacobian vectors required in VaLLA, but does not need their gradients.
 Unlike VaLLA, the Nystr\"om approximation needs to visit each instance in the training set.
 However, as stated in \cite{deng2022accelerated}, ELLA suffers from over-fitting.
 Again, an early-stopping strategy using a validation set is proposed to alleviate it.
 In this case, ELLA only considers a subset of the training data.
 ELLA does not allow for hyper-parameter optimization, unlike VaLLA.
 The prior variance $\sigma_0^2$ must be tuned using grid search and a validation set, increasing the required training time significantly.

-Samples from LLA's corresponding GP posterior can be efficiently computed using stochastic optimization, without inverting the kernel matrix \cite{lin2023sampling,antoran2023sampling}.
-This approach avoids LLA's \(\mathcal{O}(N^3)\) cost.
-However, this method does not provide an estimate of the log-marginal likelihood for hyper-parameter optimization.
-Thus, in \cite{antoran2023sampling} it is proposed to use the \emph{EM-algorithm} for this task, where samples are generated (E-step) and hyper-parameters are optimized afterwards (M-step) iteratively.
-This significantly increases training cost, as generating a single sample is as expensive as fitting the original DNN on the full data.
-A limitation of this approach is that in \cite{antoran2023sampling} only classification problems are considered and there is empirical evidence showing that VaLLA is faster and gives better results.
+Samples from the GP posterior corresponding to LLA can be generated via stochastic optimization, avoiding kernel matrix inversion and the resulting $\mathcal{O}(N^3)$ cost \citep{lin2023sampling,antoran2023sampling}.
+However, this approach does not provide a log-marginal likelihood for hyperparameter optimization.
+To address this, \cite{antoran2023sampling} propose an EM-style procedure that alternates between sample generation (E-step) and hyperparameter optimization (M-step).
+This substantially increases training cost, as generating a single sample can be as expensive as training the original DNN on the full dataset.
+Moreover, their study is limited to classification, and empirical evidence indicates that VaLLA is both faster and yields better performance.

-Another GP-based approach for obtaining prediction uncertainty in the context of DNNs is the Spectral-normalized Neural Gaussian Process (SNGP) \cite{liu2023simple}, which replaces the last layer of the DNN with a GP.
+Another GP-based approach for obtaining prediction uncertainty in the context of DNNs is the Spectral-normalized Neural Gaussian Process (SNGP) \citep{liu2023simple}, which replaces the last layer of the DNN with a GP.
 SNGP allows to either (i) fine-tune a pre-trained DNN model, or (ii) train a full DNN model from scratch.
 We compare results with the former in our experiments.
 However, we have observed that replacing the last layer with a GP does not keep the predictive mean as the output of the pre-trained DNN and often results in a drop in prediction performance.
-This is also observed in \cite{liu2023simple}.
+This is also observed in \cite{liu2023simple}. \citet{bergna2025post} uses a Gaussian process as activation function in the first layer, and \citet{calvo2026richer} leverages a projection of the Neural Tangent Kernel features.